Vikit-ai/sdk/docs/autoapi/recorded_prompt_builder/index.rst

       Convert the recorded audio prompt to mp3

-      Args:
-          recorded_audio_prompt_path: The path to the recorded audio file
+      :param recorded_audio_prompt_path: The path to the recorded audio file
-          prompt_mp3_file_name: The name of the mp3 file to save the recording as
+      :param prompt_mp3_file_name: The name of the mp3 file to save the recording as

    .. py:method:: set_subtitles(subs: list[pysrt.SubRipItem])